DFHack/dfhack/docs/plugins/tweak.rst

     temperature is crossed in no more than 100 ticks when updating from the environment temperature.
 This reduces the time it takes for temperature to reach equilibrium and improves FPS when there are many items.
+``flask-contents``
+    Names filled waterskins, flasks, and vials according to their contents, the same way other containers such as barrels, bins, and cages are named.
+    (:bug:`4914`)
 ``partial-items``
     Displays percentages on partially-consumed items such as hospital cloth.
 ``reaction-gloves``